-Order Action

-Head of State and IOC President's Entry:

-1 The Head of State of the host country is received at the entrance of the stadium by the IOC President.
-The IOC President then meets the Head of State in the official stand.
-The IOC President, together with the Head of State, then enter the Presidential Box under the official announcement.
+Order Action 1 Head of State (HOS) and IOC President's entry: The HOS of the Host Country is received at the entrance of the stadium by the IOC President.
+The IOC President then meets the HOS in the official stand.
+The IOC President, together with the HOS, then enter the Presidential Box under the official announcement.
 It is customary for this to occur at the beginning of the Opening Ceremony.